In this section

 Information for clients about how the Civil Law Legal Aid Scheme can help financial disadvantaged people who are making a civil law claim.

-Information for solicitors about how the Civil Law Legal Aid Scheme can help financial disadvantaged people who are making a civil law claim.
+Information for lawyers about how the Civil Law Legal Aid Scheme can help financial disadvantaged people who are making a civil law claim.